comoyun/audio2voice-tg/README.md

 # audio2voice-tg

-Converts an audio file to OGG format and sends it as a voice message through a Telegram bot.
+Converts an audio file to OGG format with OPUS encoding and sends it as a playable voice message with spectogram through a Telegram bot.

 <img src="https://github.com/user-attachments/assets/1c1eac35-0040-4ce0-8545-fb881b209d89" width="600">